The “City of Liberty” Flag Project

 Just as New York is a beacon of liberty and opportunity to the world, so too should our flag be.

-Our proposed Flag - “The City of Liberty Flag”
+Our proposal - “The City of Liberty Flag”

 Our interpretation renders the Torch in the blue, white, and orange of the flag itself, our municipal colors.